Vizcaya & Museum & Gardens

 Vizcaya - Virtual Tour

-Vizcaya Museum & Garden provides a beautiful virtual tour of portions of the house and gardens - available HERE.
+Vizcaya Museum & Garden provides a beautiful virtual tour of portions of the house and gardens - available here: House and Garden Tour.
 Be sure to check out the Enclosed Loggia on the ground floor.
 Remember to look up at the ceiling when you explore Mr. Deering's bathroom.
 The Stone Barge on the East Terrace serves as a breakwater and is quite unique.
 The Garden Mound is a beautiful vantage point you won't want to miss.
 The virtual tour is a chance to take a glimpse of this grand estate, but there is nothing like being there in person.

 Getting The Most Out of Your Visit to Vizcaya

-Vizcaya is open to the public Thursday through Monday beginning at 9:30 a.m.; the last admission is at 4:30 p.m.
+Vizcaya is open to the public Wednesday through Monday beginning at 9:30 a.m.; the last admission is at 4:30 p.m.
 Visitors may enjoy the Main House until 5:00 p.m. and the gardens until 5:30 p.m.
-Vizcaya is closed on Tuesdays, Wednesdays, Thanksgiving, and Christmas Day.
+Vizcaya is closed on Tuesdays, Thanksgiving, and Christmas Day.
+It is, however, open on all other holidays that do not fall on a Tuesday.

 |Children (5 & under)||Free|